 1. Once you have identified one or more faculty within the Odum School of Ecology with whom you might be interested in working, contact them regarding your interests.
-Applicants will not be considered for admission unless they have contacted a faculty member within the Odum School of Ecology who will agree to serve as a major advisor should the student be accepted.
+Applicants are not considered for admission unless they have contacted a faculty member within the Odum School of Ecology who will agree to serve as a major advisor should the student be accepted.
 Please list your potential major professors at the end of your personal statement.

 3. Formal application to the Odum School of Ecology begins with the submission of an application at the UGA Graduate School Application website.

 Domestic applicants must submit to the Graduate School: An unofficial transcript is required from each institution of higher education attended, whether or not you earned a degree.
 UGA transcripts are not required for previous UGA attendance.
 If you are currently enrolled, provide the last expected date of enrollment.
 If recommended for admission, applicants will be asked to submit ONE OFFICIAL copy to the Graduate School.

 International applicants submit to the Graduate School: TWO official transcripts from each institution of higher education attended.
 The documents must bear original, official seals of certification of the appropriate school official or office (photocopies are not acceptable).
 If the original language of the record is not English, a certified translation in English MUST be attached to the original.